EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/_DOCUMENTATION.md

 As of v1.0.0, there is no error handling.

 ### .__tostring(self: ComplexNumber): string
 Creates a string representation of the `ComplexNumber` object.
-The display format is similar to that of the `cmath` module in Python.
+The display format is in rectangular form, similar to that of the built-in `cmath` module in Python.

 Returns the resulting formatted string.